 Another is when punters tie it in with promotions such as best odds guaranteed.
 This offer is where the bookmaker will pay out at the starting price if that price is higher than the odds that you have taken.
 So, if you back a horse at 5/1 and it’s starting price is 10/1, assuming the horse goes on to win the race then the bookies will pay out at the better odds of 10/1 – as long as the promotion is applied to this race in particular.

-The downside to this though is that there is still a chance that the price at the time of placing your bet will be higher, so it’s still a risk.
+The downside to this though is that there is still a chance that the price at the time of placing your bet will be higher at some point.

 One thing to remember about odds when betting on horse racing is that they fluctuate a lot in the 5 minutes leading up to a race.
 Again, a number of factors contribute to this, but the main one is that as the horses are lead down to post, a lot of punters will have done their final checks.
 These include how they look in the parade ring (calm, nervous, coat, etc), how they travel down to post and how they act before the start.